Briefing on the legislation increasing the State Pension age for women born in the 1950s, and the campaigns against it

 The Pension Schemes Bill [HL] 2019/21 was introduced to the House of Lords on 7 January 2020.
 Information about the background, including impact assessments and the debates in Parliament, are on the Bill page on the Parliament website.

 The Bill had its Second Reading was on 28 January 2020 (see briefing paper prepared by House of Lords Library).
-This was followed by four days in Committee between 24 February and 4 March and Report Stage on 30 June 2020.
-Third Reading is scheduled for 15 July 2020.
+This was followed by four days in Committee between 24 February and 4 March, Report Stage on 30 June and Third Reading on 15 July 2020.
 Debates can be seen here.

 Information on the main provisions and links to the relevant House of Commons Library Briefing Papers are below.